Buddhist

 The second aspect of karma is that it increases.
 If you allow yourself to develop a certain style of karmic expression, that karma will increase in the sense that it will infiltrate into other activities and affect them.
 This applies to both positive and negative karma although negative karmic expression tends to be easier for us.
 For example if one allows oneself to do the negative action of stealing because of desire or anger or ignorance because you are insensitive, in that way stealing will start to go into other activities.
 So it increases as you become more conscious of opportunities of when you could steal.
 You get caught up in the karma of that negative activity.
 Therefore it is important to try to stop or limit negative karmic expression and to try to put as much energy as you can into positive karma.
 This will also have its effect of trying to broaden our mind into positive activities.

 The third principle is that if you do not create the karma you will never experience it's results.
 Very often people become paranoid if they are involved with others.
 For example if you are with someone who do very bad things but you have no particular input into it.
 Let's say Paul kills someone.
 And I am with Paul.
 I have some karma there.
 But if I do not do the action and if I had no involvement in that, then there is no karma on me.
 Also, for example, in the giving and taking meditation with someone who is ill, for example you find someone who has cancer.
 There are Buddhist meditations in which you visualize taking away their karma and giving love and compassion.
 Sometimes people think I will get cancer if I do this!
 Therefore I should not do this!
 In the principles of karma, unless you have the karma to have cancer, you will not have the cause for it.
 You should know that unless you create the karma, you will not have to worry about experiencing the results.
-Similarly, if you do not practice generosity, should not expect affluence.
-If you do not practice patience, then your own physical beauty will not be high and should not expect to be peaceful.
-You have to collect the karma to experience the results.

 The final principle is that karma is true to it's nature.
 If you do a positive action you will have positive results.
 If you do negative activity, you will have negative results.
 This applies to the fact that if you have a positive motivation when you do something, you are collecting positive karma.
 If have a negative motivation although the action may appear to be good, you are collecting negative karma.
 Sometime you might do something deceptively, give a gift when you hate their guts, knowing it something to bring harm towards them, so although the gift is an act of generosity, because the mind is negative, there is only negative karma in all of that.
 In such ways karma is true to it's nature.